Talend/vault-sidecar-injector/README.md

 - secrets fetched from Vault's path `secret/test-app-1/test-app-1-svc` using default template
 - secrets to be injected into environment values named after secret keys

+> Note: you **must** set an explicit `command` attribute on containers (even if your image already defines a default ENTRYPOINT/CMD directive) to let the injector determine the process to be run once secrets are mounted as environment variables.

 ```yaml
 apiVersion: apps/v1
 kind: Deployment